Mina Tahmasbi Arashloo

 Office: DC 3510

-CV (last updated November 2022)
+CV (last updated September 2023)

 I am an assistant professor at the Cheriton School of Computer Science at University of Waterloo.
 Before joining Waterloo, I was a Presidential Post-Doctoral Fellow at the computer science department of Cornell University, working with Nate Foster, and Rachit Agarwal.
 I received my PhD in computer science from Princeton University, where I was advised by Jennifer Rexford.
 I got my B.Sc degree in Computer Engineering from department of Computer Engineering at Sharif University of Technology.